Kugghuset/embedded-tiles/README.md

 npm run build:frontend
 ```

-In later iteration, a build command for packaging the app upp for deployment will be added as well.
+In later iteration, a build command for packaging the app up for deployment will be added as well.

 ### The .env file